Freedom of religion in India: Post-independence state laws

-but it has still not became an act.
+but it has still not become an act.
 So total there are 10 states where freedom of religion bill has become an act- Odisha, Madhya Pradesh, Arunachal Pradesh, Chhattisgarh, Gujarat, Haryana,Himachal Pradesh, Uttarakhand, Uttar Pradesh and Jharkhand.

 In 2013, the Bharatiya Janata Party general secretary Venkaiah Naidu has declared that his party would bring anti-conversion laws nationwide if his party is elected to power in 2014.
 However, as of January 2018, the party does not yet have a majority in the Upper House of the Parliament.
 The president of party Amit Shah has challenged the opposition parties to support it in enacting such a law.
-The US State Department has said that the recent wave of anti-conversion laws in various Indian states passed by some states is seen as gradual increase in ideological Hindu nationalism (Hindutva).
+The US State Department has said that the recent wave of anti-conversion laws in various Indian states passed by some states is seen as gradual rise in Hindutva.

 Madhya Pradesh Freedom of Religion Act of 1968

-The Niyogi Committee (1954) set up by the Congress government in Madhya Pradesh alleged that Christian missionaries were creating ‘a state within a state’ and observed that the ‘philanthropic activities of Christian missionaries are a mask for proselytization.’
+The Niyogi Committee (1954) set up by the Congress government in Madhya Pradesh alleged that Christian missionaries were creating 'a state within a state' and observed that the 'philanthropic activities of Christian missionaries are a mask for proselytization.'
 Missionary work was also opposed by the Sangh Parivar.
 The Madhya Pradesh Assembly rejected the Freedom of Religion Bills of 1958 and 1963.
-However, this bill was passed in 1968 as ‘The Freedom of Religion Act.’
-The Madhya Pradesh ‘Freedom of Religion Act’ requires that a convert produce a legal affidavit that s/he was not under any pressure, force, or allurement to convert but was converting by own will and desire after evaluating the religion properly.
-Also according to this law, anyone who writes or speaks or sings of ‘divine displeasure’ (with an intention to induce forced conversion by means of threat) can be imprisoned for a period of up to two years and fined up to five thousand rupees.
+However, this bill was passed in 1968 as 'The Freedom of Religion Act.'
+The Madhya Pradesh 'Freedom of Religion Act' requires that a convert produce a legal affidavit that s/he was not under any pressure, force, or allurement to convert but was converting by own will and desire after evaluating the religion properly.
+Also according to this law, anyone who writes or speaks or sings of 'divine displeasure' (with an intention to induce forced conversion by means of threat) can be imprisoned for a period of up to two years and fined up to five thousand rupees.